sergiu-strugariu/Symfony/README.md

-Here’s a professional and visually appealing layout for your GitHub README file, showcasing your Symfony projects effectively:
+Here's the updated layout for your GitHub README file with adjusted key features for each project:

 ---

 # Symfony Projects

 Welcome to my collection of Symfony-based applications.
 Below is a showcase of my work, each project demonstrating a unique use case and functionality tailored to its audience.

 ---

 ## 🌿 [Self Care Application](https://seniorhelp.ro/)
 **Description**: A platform dedicated to promoting self-care practices for individuals, offering a range of tools and resources to improve mental and physical well-being.

 **Key Features**:
-- Personalized self-care plans
+- Daily habit tracking
-- Tracking daily habits
+- Personalized dashboards for progress monitoring
-- Community forums for peer support
+- Access to expert advice and resources

 **Tech Stack**: Symfony, Twig, MySQL

 ---

 ## 🏋️ [Fitness Application](https://www.move-on.ro/)
 **Description**: A modern fitness application designed to help users track workouts, monitor progress, and achieve their fitness goals.

 **Key Features**:
-- Customizable workout plans
+- Interactive workout logging
-- Progress tracking with visual analytics
+- Goal-setting and achievement tracking
-- Integration with fitness devices
+- Visual progress reports and analytics

-**Tech Stack**: Symfony, Vue.js, PostgreSQL
+**Tech Stack**: Symfony, Twig, MySQL

 ---

 ## 🤝 [Elder Care Application](https://www.asertivo.ro/)
 **Description**: A comprehensive application aimed at improving the quality of life for elderly individuals by connecting them with caregivers and essential services.

 **Key Features**:
-- Easy caregiver booking system
+- Caregiver and service matching system
-- Secure medical records management
+- Monitoring of medical and daily care needs
-- Tools for monitoring health and well-being
+- Integration with scheduling and reminders

-**Tech Stack**: Symfony, Bootstrap, MariaDB
+**Tech Stack**: Symfony, Twig, MySQL

 ---

 ## 🛠️ About Me

 I'm a passionate full-stack developer specializing in Symfony projects, dedicated to building applications that make a difference in people's lives.
 Feel free to explore these projects and reach out if you have any questions or feedback!

 ---

 ### Connect with Me
 - 💼 [LinkedIn](https://www.linkedin.com/in/sergiustrugariu/)
 - 🌐 [GitHub](https://github.com/sergiu-strugariu)

 ---

-Feel free to adjust the descriptions, features, or tech stacks as needed.
-Let me know if you'd like further customization!
+Let me know if you'd like any further edits!